 as it reasonably requires for the performance of its functions.

 [Section 26GQ inserted by No. 49 of 2000 s.
-44.]
+44; amended by No. 38 of 2007 s.
+101(1).]

 26GR.
 Remuneration

 Members of a committee are entitled to such remuneration and allowances as the Minister determines on the recommendation of the Minister for Public Sector Management.